Weight calculation (window)

 • Rounding rules that you have created yourself in the window Rounding rules.

-3. Checkbox Individual calculation:
+3. The tick box Individual calculation:

-• : The dimension is calculated individually.
+• : The dimension is calculated on a case-by-case basis.

-• : The dimension is calculated individually.
+• : The dimension is calculated on a case-by-case basis.

 Function